Got a new parrot? Congratulations on beginning a great journey of friendship! Now, gear up to gain your bird’s trust and maintain it.

 7. Eye pinning

-It is important to observe their body language as a whole, as eye pinning could also mean that they are ready to attack!
-If your bird is showing other signs of defensiveness such as raised neck feathers, growling, or lunging out to you with its beak, it means it is not happy!
+It is important to observe their body language as a whole, as eye-pinning could also mean that they are ready to attack!
+If your bird is showing other signs of defensiveness such as raised neck feathers, growling, or lunging out at you with its beak, it means it is not happy!